rconradharris/zply/WHY.rst

-* Reducing diff noise: naievely copying all modified patches into the patch repo makes review difficult because many of those patches didn't change in a meaningful/impactful way, but rather only context-lines or ``index`` hashes changed.  ``zply`` 'fixes up` patch files and uses a smart diffing algorithm to reduce the noise, making code review easier.
+* Reducing diff noise: naievely copying all modified patches into the patch repo makes review difficult because many of those patches didn't change in a meaningful/impactful way (for example, perhaps only context-lines or ``index`` hashes changed.)  ``zply`` 'fixes up` patch files and uses a smart diffing algorithm to reduce the noise, making code review easier.

 Things that ``ply`` did that did not add value were: